anjjriit/view-maker/README.md

 ViewMaker also creates a [make:master artisan command](#make:master) that creates a layouts folder and builds a master page, with the individual parts separated out into view partials.
 It comes with a minimal bootstrap implementation and all of the required dependecies.

-VeiwMaker also has a powerful [make:foundation artisan command](#make:foundation) that puts it all together for you.
-It creates a model from scratch with corresponding migration, routes, controllers and views, forming a basic crud app, with searchable, sortable columns.
-It also builds a basic unit test and sets up your factory for quick population of seed data.

 ViewMaker also ships with a [make:crud artisan command](#make:crud), which creates the model, migration, routes, controllers, factory, and test without the views, in case you want to create those separately.